sekhri101/personal-goals/accomplishments/README.md

 # 2018 Accomplishments

+## March 2018

+- 03/14/18: Found a bug in the work website and fixed it
+- 03/12/18: Figured out how to use [Jekyll collections](https://jekyllrb.com/docs/collections/)
+- 03/03/18: Successfully sprouted broccoli seeds

 ## February 2018

 - 02/28/18: Published second Python article with Jeff for opensource.com: [Why Python devs should use Pipenv](https://opensource.com/article/18/2/why-python-devs-should-use-pipenv)